icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

+* What is the basic function of grep?

+* What are pipes?

+* What is a makefile?